Adelphi Edizioni: History

+was launched in 1965.
+It was started with Alfred Kubin's The Other Side which was followed by The Manuscript Found in Saragossa by Jan Potocki.

 Adelphi has been associated with promoting Mitteleuropean literature from the 1970s onwards and publishing works by contemporary authors that have not yet received recognition elsewhere.
+Under Calasso, Adelphi published a wide range of Mitteleuropean literature from the 1970s onwards and works by contemporary authors that have not yet received recognition elsewhere, including Joseph Roth, Karl Kraus, Robert Walser, Thomas Bernhard, Danilo Kiš, Milan Kundera.

+In 1973, Adelphi launched the series Piccola Biblioteca Adelphi, a series dedicated to short literary works (up to 200 pages), inspired by the Bibliothek Suhrkamp created by Peter Suhrkamp.
+It was opened with Journey to the East by Hermann Hesse.
+Adelphi started publishing scientific literature in 1977 with Gregory Bateson's Steps to an Ecology of Mind.
+The next important launch took place in 1985 with the Fabula, a series dedicated to modern Italian and foreign fiction, which opened with Milan Kundera's novel The Unbearable Lightness of Being.
+This publication became one of Adelphi's first bestsellers.
+Over the years, the publisher has experimented with new book series, though not all of them were destined to become permanent.

+XXI century

+In 2001, the publisher launched Adelphiana, a literary magazine with a collection of essays, short stories and notes by various authors.

-In 2016, RCS Media Group, who held a 58% stake in Adelphi, sold its entire books division RCS Libri and its underlying subsidiaries to Arnoldo Mondadori Editore.
+In 2016, RCS Media Group, who held a 58% stake in Adelphi, sold its entire books division RCS Libri and its underlying subsidiaries to Mondadori.
 However, Roberto Calasso regained control of the house through an option to repurchase the shares, becoming a majority holder (71%) and exiting the media group.

+By 2016, Biblioteca Adelphi had reached 650 titles while Piccola Biblioteca Adelphi had reached 670.

 After Calasso's passing in 2021, Teresa Cremisi was designated as the president of Adelphi, with Roberto Colajanni named as CEO and editorial director.

-A book by Schopenhauer published in the "Piccola Biblioteca" (small library) series.

 Works in translation

 Adelphi's translated publications include works by Nietzsche, Robert Walser, Georges Simenon, Nabokov, Somerset Maugham, Tolkien, Gottfried Benn, Jack London, Jorge Luis Borges, Elias Canetti, Oliver Sacks, Bruce Chatwin, and Milan Kundera.
 Bestsellers include 101 Zen Stories and The Unbearable Lightness of Being.